 - “The NIDUS Pilot Award Program: Opportunities for Junior Investigators” Presented by: Frederick Sieber

-- “Successful Pilot Studies” Presented by: Nicholas Reed
+- “Successful Pilot Studies: More than a Smaller Version of a Study” Presented by: Nicholas Reed

 Blogs from Past Pilot Awardees